-Jennifer Jones is first woman to be Rotary International president-nominee
+Jennifer Jones is first woman to be Rotary International president

 by Ryan Hyland, from Rotary.org

-Jennifer E. Jones, a member of the Rotary Club of Windsor-Roseland, Ontario, Canada, is nominated to become Rotary International’s president for 2022-23.
-This will make her the first woman to hold that office in the organization’s 115-year history.
+Jennifer E. Jones, a member of the Rotary Club of Windsor-Roseland, Ontario, Canada, is Rotary International’s president for 2022-23.
+She is the first woman to hold that office in the organization’s 117-year history.